Cumbria COVID-19 Response Fund

 Cumbria’s first cases of COVID-19 were identified on 3rd March.
 This means that it was inevitable that Cumbria was slightly ahead of the pattern being seen in the rest of the country.

 Cumbria Police, supported by Cumbria County Council, are leading a multi-agency response to the pandemic.
-A Cumbria-wide Community Resilience Group, of which Cumbria Community Foundation is a member, has been formed to support the work of the Cumbria Strategic Coordinating Group.
-Six district-led Community Resilience Groups, each supported by a Cumbria Community Foundation representative, have been established to coordinate the community response at a local level.
+A Cumbria-wide Community Resilience Group, of which Cumbria Community Foundation is a member, was formed to support the work of the Cumbria Strategic Coordinating Group.
+Six district-led Community Resilience Groups, each supported by a Cumbria Community Foundation representative, were established to coordinate the community response at a local level.

-Immediate community needs: There is widespread community and voluntary sector support for the response to COVID-19 across Cumbria with the addition of more than 60 informal support groups, including neighbourhood WhatsApp groups and community Facebook groups offering neighbourly support to one another during the outbreak.
+Immediate community needs: There is widespread community and voluntary sector support for the response to COVID-19 across Cumbria with the addition of more than 300 informal support groups, including neighbourhood WhatsApp groups and community Facebook groups offering neighbourly support to one another during the outbreak.
 These compliment established groups such as Citizens Advice, Age UK and Food Banks.
-The priority of the Cumbria COVID-19 Response Fund is to support groups who are providing immediate support to vulnerable and older people who are shielding, of which there are 14,571 in Cumbria, or those who are self-isolating.
+The priority of the Cumbria COVID-19 Response Fund has been to support groups that are providing immediate support to vulnerable and older people who are shielding, of which there are 14,571 in Cumbria, or those who are self-isolating.

-Funding will also be required to address emerging needs, such as support for mental health and emotional wellbeing services and for particular rural issues e.g. farming communities.
+Funding is also required to address emerging needs, such as support for mental health and emotional wellbeing services and for particular rural issues e.g. farming communities.

 Future recovery and sustainability needs: Covid-19 is affecting all aspects of people’s lives, financially, emotionally as well as people’s health.
 Cumbria’s residents are supported by the work of more than 6,000 charitable organisations, which deliver key services and support local communities.
 Initial findings of an online survey(3) undertaken by the Cumbria Community Resilience Group, in partnership with Cumbria CVS and Cumbria Community Foundation, has shown how severely impacted these groups have been by the pandemic.
 Of the 214 respondents: